HopiumGames/Third-Person-Shooter-Plugin-Documention/README.md

 # Third-Person-Shooter-Plugin-Documentation
 Elevate your game development with our comprehensive Third-Person Shooter Template for Godot!
 Ideal for developers aiming to streamline their process, this addon provides a robust foundation for crafting exhilarating shooter games.
-Here you can find the future documentation.
+Here you can find the location of future documentation.
+For now here is the control scheme

 Controls
 W: Move forward.